Updated: Jan 26

-There are a multitude of companies out on the market that will promise anyone seeking credit approvals the results they dream about.
+There are a multitude of companies out on the market that will promise anything to convince small business owners the credit approvals they dream about.
 But in your rush to believe you have finally found a company that can answer all your business credit prayers – before you GIVE them your hard earned dollars — TAKE something for yourself.
 Take your hand off that mouse button, take a short step back, take a deep breath, and take a moment to listen to what they are really saying.

 Do you know how to spot the words that can do more harm than good to your company?

-Google search “small business loans” and you will find page after page of companies that are willing to “pre-approve” your business for credit or “help you find the funding you are looking for”.
+If you do a Google search for “small business loans” and you will find page after page of companies that are willing to “pre-approve” your business for credit or “help you find the funding you are looking for”.
 They will go as far as “guaranteeing” you an unrealistic amount of money in a very short time.
 They are preying on your desperation.
-After all, you wouldn’t be looking for credit if you weren’t needing it… and you wouldn’t be searching the web for it if you could get it from your hometown bank down the street… and who doesn’t like the idea that someone else will do all the hard work for you or that you can get it for practically nothing… and we all have the naturally impatient beast inside that wants it, and wants it right now.
+After all, you wouldn’t be looking for credit if you weren’t needing it… and you wouldn’t be searching the web for it if you could get it from your hometown bank down the street… And who doesn’t like the idea that someone else will do all the hard work for you or that you can get it for practically nothing… We all have the naturally impatient beast inside that wants it and wants it right now.

 There are three main reasons for enhancing your business’s credit report:

 to show your company can handle its own debt and payment responsibilities, and